 (D) A written advisory opinion issued by the Ethics Board shall be admissible in the defense of any criminal prosecution, or civil proceeding, for violations of this ordinance for actions taken in reliance on that opinion.

-Advisory opinions will be indexed and maintained on file by the Ethics Board, by the city clerk, and will also be available on the city website,.
+Advisory opinions will be indexed and maintained on file by the Ethics Board, by the city clerk, and will also be available on the city website.
 The advisory opinions should be posted or provided, upon request, with the understanding that information subject to the public records exemptions in KRS 61.878 will be redacted.
 Officers, employees, and businesses should be notified about advisory opinions that may directly affect their conduct.

 SECTION 44.
 Reprisals Against Persons Disclosing Violations Prohibited.

-No officer or employee of the city, or any city agency, shall subject to reprisal, or directly or indirectly use, or threaten to use, any official authority, or influence, in any manner whatsoever which tends to discourage, restrain, deter, prevent, interfere with, coerce, or discriminate against any person who, in good faith, reports, discloses, divulges, or otherwise brings to the attention of the Ethics Board, or any other agency or officer of the city or the Commonwealth, any facts or information relative to an actual or suspected violation of this ordinance.
+No officer or employee of the city or any city agency shall subject to reprisal, or directly or indirectly use or threaten to use any official authority or influence in any manner whatsoever which tends to discourage, restrain, deter, prevent, interfere with, coerce, or discriminate against any person who, in good faith, reports, discloses, divulges, or otherwise brings to the attention of the Ethics Board, or any other agency or officer of the city or the commonwealth, any facts or information relative to an actual or suspected violation of this ordinance.

 (B) This section shall not be construed as:

-Prohibiting disciplinary or punitive action if an officer or employee of the city, or any city agency, discloses information which they know:
+Prohibiting disciplinary or punitive action if an officer or employee of the city or any city agency discloses information which they know:

 To be false or which they disclose with reckless disregard for its truth or falsity.